ktrnthsnr/Budget-Tracker/README.md

 - To create a `bundle.js` file with webpack
     - First run `npm i -D webpack webpack-cli` in your command line to install the webpack modules.

     - Then run in the bash terminal `npm run build`
         - This will start an interactive tree map and will render a report.html in the browser locally, showing each bundle size being loaded.
         - Running the build will also create a manifest.json file, converting the app to a PWA.
 (Note, webpack is not needed to create a PWA, it is just what we're using for this project.)
     - Note, in this project exercise, the mode under the webpack.config.js is set to Development mode not Production mode.
 (Production mode would Uglify and minimize files.)

 - To register and install a Service Worker, run the following
     - $ `npm run seed`
     - $ `npm start`

+ - To view the site `locally`, open a browser `http://localhost:3001` in Chrome and open DevTools or F12.
+Within the Application tab, click Cache Storage on the menu to view if the files listed in service-worker.js are cached.

-- To view the application on the development server, run on your bash terminal and view on the browser at `http://localhost:8080`
+ - To view the application on the `development` server, run on your bash terminal and view on the browser at `http://localhost:8080`
     - $ `npm run start:dev`
-    - Open a browser http://localhost:3001 in Chrome and open DevTools or F12.
-Within the Application tab, click Cache Storage on the menu to view if the files listed in service-worker.js are cached.

 ## Userstory